Ashavsky/AshavskyRepo/README.md

 Clear Channel Ashavsky Repo
 ===================

-This is the repo for ongoing Clear Channel development (only for open-source and non-business related coded code).
+This is the repo for ongoing Clear Channel development and is propery of Clear Channel/Katz Media and cannot be used without proper authorization.

 Contact: